This easy mushroom free vegan lentil wellington recipe will be the perfect centerpiece for your holidays.

 - Add in garlic and the seasonings – onion powder, dried thyme, ground sage, smoked paprika, dried rosemary, nutmeg, salt and pepper.
 Stir together well and let cook for 1 minute.

-- Add in the tomato paste, soy sauce, vegan worcestershire sauce, maple syrup and liquid smoke and combine until the tomato sauce is fully incorporated.
+- Add in the spinach, tomato paste, soy sauce, vegan worcestershire sauce, maple syrup and liquid smoke and combine until the tomato sauce is fully incorporated.
 Remove from heat.

 - Into a large bowl, add the cannellini beans, and mash them down leaving some texture.